Zipcoder/reveal-slides.tcus/md/big_data/intro-to-sql.md

 CALL increment_years_experience;
 ```

 This procedure can be called instead of a developer trying to write their own update statement.
-This gives us control over the data and ensures it's quality remains up to a standard.
+This gives us control over the data, ensuring its quality remains up to a standard.

 -
 -